Ashkenazi

 Definitions

 adj.
-Of or relating to the culture, customs, or ancestry of the Ashkenazi group of Jews.
+Of or relating to the culture, customs, or ancestry of Jews with recent ancestry in the Diaspora of Northern and Eastern Europe.

 Example Sentences